ottozastrow/indexAnyFrontend/standlet/docs/docs/clinical evaluation and clinical investigations/Article 78 - Coordinated assessment procedure for clinical investigations.md

 ---
            <p class="stitle-article-norm">Coordinated assessment procedure for clinical investigations</p>
    <p class="norm">1.&nbsp;&nbsp;By means of the electronic system
-referred to in Article&nbsp;73, the sponsor of a clinical investigation to be conducted in more than one Member&nbsp;State may submit, for the purpose of Article&nbsp;70, a single application that, upon receipt, is transmitted electronically to all Member&nbsp;States in which the clinical investigation is to be conducted.</p>
+referred to in [[[[Article&nbsp;73](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md), the sponsor of a clinical investigation to be conducted in more than one Member&nbsp;State may submit, for the purpose of [[[[Article&nbsp;70](../clinical evaluation and clinical investigationsArticle 70 - Application for clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 70 - Application for clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 70 - Application for clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 70 - Application for clinical investigations.md), a single application that, upon receipt, is transmitted electronically to all Member&nbsp;States in which the clinical investigation is to be conducted.</p>
    <p class="norm">2.&nbsp;&nbsp;The sponsor shall propose in the single